GeorgTrede/reNewspaper/README.md

 10. Lastly, open the `news.py` file and follow the comments in there.

 ## How do I run it?
 Open your terminal and navigate to this "News" folder.
 Make sure your reMarkable is on and either connected to wifi or to your computer via cable.
-Then execute `. run.sh REMARKABLEIPADDRESSHERE`.
-If you added your ip address in the steps above, you can also just run `. run.sh`.
+Then execute `bash run.sh REMARKABLEIPADDRESSHERE`.
+If you added your ip address in the steps above, you can also just run `bash run.sh`.

 To make your life easier you could make an alias or something, but that's of course up to you.